LJ1319/redberryinternship-task-manager/README.md

 # Task Manager

 ---
 Task Manager is a platform which gives you opportunity to manage your tasks.
-Via app, you can add, delete, edit owned tasks, see due date for each one etc...
+Via app, you can add, delete, edit personal tasks, see due date for each one etc...

 ---
 ### Table of Contents